Life Insurance After a Divorce: Everything You Need to Know

 RULE OF THUMB

-There is more than one way to determine how much life insurance coverage divorced parents need.
-This formula uses the age of your youngest child and your annual income to determine the minimum recommended amount of coverage.
+There are different ways to determine how much life insurance coverage divorced parents need.
+One method uses the youngest child's age and annual income to calculate the minimum recommended coverage.

 Recommended Minimum Coverage = Annual Income × (18 - Age of Youngest Child)

-Using this formula, you first subtract the age of your youngest child from 18 (the age at which they'll no longer legally need support).
-Then, multiply that figure by your annual income.
+Using this formula, subtract your youngest child's age from 18 (the age at which they'll no longer legally need support).
+Then, multiply that number by your annual income.

-This general rule of thumb is useful because it covers your income until your youngest child is financially independent.
-If you choose a term life insurance policy that lasts until they turn 18, it serves its purpose once they reach 18 if you haven't died, or it will provide a death benefit to replace your income if you die before they turn 18.
+This rule of thumb is helpful because it covers your income until your youngest child becomes financially independent.
+If you choose a term life insurance policy that lasts until they turn 18, it serves its purpose by either providing a death benefit if you pass away before they turn 18 or expiring if you live past that point.

-Think about your financial responsibilities.
-Consider alimony, child support, debts and any other obligations that would impact your loved ones if you were no longer around.
+Consider your financial responsibilities, such as alimony, child support, debts and other obligations that would affect your loved ones if you were no longer around.

 Calculate the amount of coverage you'll need based on your financial assessment.
-This should be enough to cover your financial obligations and provide a safety net for your dependents.
+This should cover your financial obligations and provide a safety net for your dependents.

 Decide between term, whole or universal life insurance based on your needs.
-Term life is often sufficient and more affordable, but whole or universal life can offer additional benefits like cash value.
-There are also other types of life insurance policies catering to different needs.
-Your choice should also align with both your life insurance requirements after divorce and future goals.
+Term life is often sufficient and more affordable, while whole or universal life offers additional benefits like cash value.
+Other types of life insurance cater to different needs.
+Your choice should align with your post-divorce needs and future goals.

-Compare rates from different providers to ensure you're getting the best deal.
-Online comparison tools can be particularly helpful in finding suitable life insurance after divorce.
+Compare rates from different providers to ensure you get the best deal.
+Online comparison tools can help you find suitable life insurance after divorce.

 Read the fine print carefully.
 Before committing to a policy, ensure you understand the terms, including any exclusions or limitations.

-Once you're confident in your choice, go ahead and make the purchase.
-Keep all relevant documentation in a safe place and inform your beneficiaries about the policy.
+Once you're confident in your choice, make the purchase.
+Keep all relevant documentation safe and inform your beneficiaries about the policy.

 Compare Life Insurance Rates